needle-mirror/com.unity.entities/Documentation~/systems-looking-up-data.md

 ## Look up entity data in a job

-To access component data at random in a job struct such as [`IJobEntityBatch`](xref:Unity.Entities.IJobEntityBatch), use one of the following types:
+To access component data at random in a job struct such as [`IJobChunk`](xref:Unity.Entities.IJobChunk), use one of the following types:

 * [`ComponentLookup`](xref:Unity.Entities.ComponentLookup`1)
 * [`BufferLookup`](xref:Unity.Entities.BufferLookup`1 )